juanelas/node-browser-skel/README.md

 > This entire section with all its subsections (Installation, Tooling, Scripts) should be removed from your `src/docs/index.md` after installing.
 The rest of sections may be useful for your package readme, and you may just modified them in `src/docs/index.md` to meet your needs.

-This is a skeleton for developing JS modules in Typescript that work both in Node.js and native Javascript.
+This is a skeleton for developing JS modules in Typescript that work both in Node.js and native JavaScript.
 The idea is that you should just focus on developing your typescript code in the `src/ts` folder, and the necessary JS files and bundles will be created so that it can be used with no effort in every environment.

 You can use string variable `IS_BROWSER` to create specific code for native JS or Node.
 For example: